Claim: President Obama has cancelled the National Day of Prayer.

 For Obama to continue as our president is an INSULT TO OUR FOUNDING FATHERS!

 This photograph does not show President Obama instead observing "Islamic Prayer Day" or engaging in a "mosque prayer session" at the White House.
 This picture of the president was taken at Istanbul's Blue Mosque (where protocol dictates that visitors remove their shoes before entering), the national mosque of Turkey, during the chief executive's two-day state visit to that country in April 2009.
-(Another photograph of the president removing his shoes can be seen here, and additional images of President Obama at the Blue Mosque can be viewed here.)
+(Another photograph of the president removing his shoes can be seen here, and video of President Obama at the Blue Mosque can be viewed here.)
 Also, there is no national "Islamic Prayer Day" acknowledged or observed by the White House: someone has confused the independently organized prayer service held by Muslims on Capitol Hill in September 2009 with an officially designated Islamic prayer day.

 A March 2012 version of this item included the claims that "Obama says we are no longer a Christian nation" and "Muslims celebrate a day of prayer at the Capitol," both of which are inaccurate.
 During a keynote address to a "Call to Renewal" conference on 28 June 2006, what Barack Obama (then a senator from Illinois) said in context was, "We are no longer just a Christian nation":

 It was the forbearers of the evangelicals who were the most adamant about not mingling government with religious, because they did not want state-sponsored religion hindering their ability to practice their faith as they understood it.

 Moreover, given the increasing diversity of America's population, the dangers of sectarianism have never been greater.
 Whatever we once were, we are no longer just a Christian nation; we are also a Jewish nation, a Muslim nation, a Buddhist nation, a Hindu nation, and a nation of nonbelievers.